Healing, Bridging, Thriving: A Reflection on the Intersection of Arts and Health

 Of course, like all of us called to work in the arts, I had an innate understanding that engaging in art was good for me—mind, body, and spirit.
 It uplifted me and my community, but I realized I had the same questions as Renée.

-Out of that meeting, and in collaboration with Renée, Dr. Francis Collins, the National Institutes of Health, the NEA and the Kennedy Center, Sound Health (later named the Sound Health Network) was formed.
+Out of that meeting, and in collaboration with Renée, Dr. Francis Collins, the National Institutes of Health, the NEA and the Kennedy Center, Sound Health (which also led to the creation of the Sound Health Network) was formed.
 I never could have imagined, nearly a decade later, the impact that this type of work would be having across society.

 Throughout the Healing, Bridging, Thriving Summit, I thought back on that meeting with Renée, grateful to now explore the topic with some of the most influential leaders across art, science, and public policy.